During Orientation and Beyond

 - Prepare for class (do your homework, preview reading, review notes).

-- Be respectful to other people, in the classroom, in person in email communications.
+- Respect other people, in the classroom, in person and in email communications.

 - Study effectively (set regular study times, use an organized study plan).